whosonfirst/go-reader/README.md

 ### github://

-Read files a GitHub repository.
+Read files from a GitHub repository.

 ```
 import (